trento-project/docs/guides/manual-installation.md

 ### Install postgresql

-> Note: This guide was tested with the PostgreSQL server package version **_16-150500.10.3.2_** from the repository SLE-Module-Packagehub-Subpackages15-SP5-Updates.
-Using a different version of the postgresql-server package may require different steps or configurations, specially when changing the major number.
+> Note: This guide was tested with the PostgreSQL version **15.5**
+> .
+Using a different version of postgres may require different steps or configurations, specially when changing the major number.
 Refer to the official [postgress documentation](https://www.postgresql.org/docs/) for further guidance

 ```bash
 zypper in postgresql-server